McClellan–Kerr Arkansas River Navigation System: Waterway traffic control

-There is no minimum size for watercraft using the locks.
+No minimum size is required for watercraft using the locks.
 Craft as small as canoes, dinghies, and kayaks have all been allowed to use the locks, either alone or with multiple other vessels at the same time.
-If commercial traffic is heavy, pleasure craft may be required to wait approximately 1.5 hours or may be allowed to lock through with commercial vessels.
+If commercial traffic is heavy, pleasure craft may be required to wait about 1.5 hours or may be allowed to lock through with commercial vessels.